Why Does My Sheltie Smile?

 Remember the famous experiment known as Pavlov's Dogs?
 Ivan Pavlov, the Russian psychologist, repeatedly rang a bell before giving dogs their dinner.
 Soon, the dogs began salivating when they heard the bell but there was no food present.

-Conditioning this kind of submissive behavior in your pet dog is a good thing.
-Your Sheltie needs to know you're the boss.
-It's his instinct to follow the pack leader and you create a happier lifestyle all round when you're able to ensure your dog is well behaved.
+Gently conditioning this kind of submissive behavior in your dog is a good thing.
+It's his instinct to follow the leader - and you create a happier lifestyle all round when you're able to ensure your dog is well-behaved.
 So next time you see your Sheltie smile, give him a reward.
 Everyone wins.